 Soak your oasis first until it's full and feels heavy.
 Then start off by adding your foliage.
 Go around the circle in one direction, pushing the stems of your branches so they all mostly lie facing the same way, you can add a bit of texture by alternating it every now and then.

-Step three: add in your flowers
+3. Add in your flowers

 Take your flower stems, trim them at an angle so they are about 8cm long and push them into your oasis.
 Do plan how you want it to look beforehand though to save damaging the flowers and the oasis by pulling them out – think about whether you want flowers dispersed all around the wreath or in clusters.

-Hang the wreath
+4. Hang the wreath

 Then all that is left is to hang your wreath, just use some twine or get some decorative ribbon to wrap round the top.
 Or, of course, you could use it as an autumnal table centrepiece or hang it on a wall indoors.
 We love fresh flowers and foliage for this, but of course faux flowers and foliage will give it an all-year-round appeal!

-The beauty of fall wreaths is that they can be styled in so many different ways.
-The classic option is above your front door, and it can be combined with pumpkins and ghouls for Halloween, or left as is for Thanksgiving.
+When it comes to hanging your wreath, the classic option is above your front door, and it can be combined with pumpkins and ghouls for Halloween, or left as is for Thanksgiving.

 Go for an LED-lit version and it'll glow in the evenings, welcoming your dinner guests.
 Or, hang your wreath indoors, above your mantle: if it's a more minimalist style, it'll make an easy transition into Christmas if you add in holly and other evergreens.